anton-shevchook/react-blog-example/README.md

 There are posts(articles) on the blog.
 You can `create`, `read`, `update`, `delete` posts, (CRUD in short).

 Why we chose to go with Blog and Posts?

 Well, because idea could be related to any other application.
 If you will think that posts are products, you have not a blog, but an online store or any other application.
+(You can relate your application to this one!!)
 All other actions are the same, `create`, `read`, `update`, `delete`.
 So this CRUD principle is base of most application on the web.

+## Thinking about our Blog

+So let's start of of something basic.
+Our Blog can have:
+- 3 simple, static html pages, Home, About, Contact.
+- it will have Header and Footer present on every page.
+- we will have Post Archive page, which will have list view of posts.
+- we will also have Single Post view, that will be showing detailed info of the post.
+- there will be admin page, where user can create, update, delete posts.
+- there will also be login page, where user would be able to login as admin.

+And that's it.

 ### `yarn start`